Nikkei skids 1.9 pct on U.S. recession fears

-TOKYO, Sept 5 Japan's Nikkei stock average skidded nearly 2 percent on Monday, wiping out last week's gains, hurt by a weaker euro and a U.S. employment report that raised worries President Barack Obama's job measures will not be enough to prevent another U.S. recession.
+TOKYO, Sept 5 Japan's Nikkei stock average skidded nearly 2 percent on Monday, wiping out gains made last week, hurt by a grim U.S. employment report and worries that President Barack Obama's job measures will not be enough to prevent another U.S. recession.

-The Nikkei ended down 1.9 percent at 8,784.46, erasing last week's 1.7 percent gain made on expectations of more U.S. easing.
-The broader Topix index dropped 1.8 percent to 755.82.
-(Reporting by Lisa Twaronite)
+Firms with high sales ratios in Europe were hurt after the euro weakened against the yen, while Nomura Holdings tumbled 5 percent after it was sued by a U.S. government agency for allegedly misrepresenting information when selling mortgage-backed securities.

+But some market participants said that even if U.S. job measures disappoint, further losses were likely to be limited by expectations that the Bank of Japan will continue to step in and buy exchange-traded funds.

 Next In Asian Markets